Munawar Hasan

 Syed Munawar Hasan (سید منور حسن; 5 January 1940 – 26 June 2020) was a Pakistani politician who served as the 4th Emir of Jamaat-e-Islami from 2009 to 2014.
-He was a elected as a member of the National Assembly of Pakistan from Karachi in 1977.
+He was elected as a member of the National Assembly of Pakistan from Karachi in 1977.

-Early life and career
+Early life and education

 Munawar Hasan was born in Delhi, British India on 5 August 1941.
 During the partition of India, he migrated with his family and settled in Karachi.
 He obtained a Master's degree in sociology in 1963 and in Islamic Studies in 1966 from the University of Karachi.
 Hasan became the Karachi president of the National Students Federation in 1959.

+Political career

 He joined Islami Jamiat-e-Talaba in 1960 and became president of its University of Karachi unit in 1962, Karachi chapter in 1963, and a member of its Central Executive Council.
 He became its national president in 1964 and served in that capacity for three consecutive terms.
 During his tenure, the Jamiat organised several campaigns mobilising public opinion regarding education issues.